 Best Overall; Audio-Technica AT440MLB Phonograph Cartridge

 Coming from yours truly, the Audio Technica AT440MLB phonograph cartridge is the first on the list.
 The AT440MLB phono cartridge is one of Audio Technica’s first VM series moving magnet cartridges.
 This series of phono cartridges is basically a response to the detailed sound demand of audiophiles in the studio.
 Thus, the AT440MLB phono cartridge is a specially engineered phono cartridge for deeper penetration into the groove of every sound.

-To achieve this one goal, the AT440MLB phono cartridge is built as a dual-magnet cartridge that is able to track the two channels of your groove, producing a fuller range of frequency response.
-On top of that, the par toroidal material choice of the in-built static coil is super-sensitive, opening the doors to more signal generating power, and ultimately, putting AT440MLB phono cartridge on the high-performance category of Ortofon 2M bronze phono cartridges.
+To achieve this one goal, the AT440MLB phono cartridge is built as a dual-magnet cartridge that is able to track the two channels of your groove, producing a fuller range of frequency responses.
+On top of that, the par toroidal material choice of the in-built static coil is super-sensitive, opening the doors to more signal generating power, and ultimately, putting the AT440MLB phono cartridge on the high-performance category of Ortofon 2M bronze phono cartridges.

 Finally, the design is completed with a much smaller micro-linear needle, giving AT440MLB a spot in the arsenal of a DJ.